python-postgres/fe/postgresql/documentation/lib.rst

 code that uses them.
-When using ILFs, this increases the portability of the SQL by keeping the statements isolated from the Python code in an accessible format that can be easily used by other languages or systems --- An ILF parser can be implemented within a few dozen lines using basic tools.
+When using ILFs, this increases the portability of the SQL by keeping the statements isolated from the Python code in an accessible format that can be easily used by other languages or systems --- An ILF parser can be implemented within a few dozen lines using basic text tools.

 SQL statements defined by a Library are identified by their Symbol.
 These symbols are named and annotated in order to allow the user to define how a